nikhilharishpatel/US-visa-interview-date-notifier/README.md

 Facing the issue of not being able to find suitable US Visa Interview Date An Email Notifier program (written in Python) which will send email notifications to you and your friends, if there are any Visa slots available before your desired Visa Interview date

+[ Prerequisites: To run the program you must install selenium package for python ]

 # IMPORTANT: For your safety and avoiding account freeze create new account on CGI portal!

 Copyright (C) 2019 nikhilharishpatel